wollomatic/socket-proxy/README.md

 It is also possible to configure the allowlist via environment variables.
 The variables are called "SP_ALLOW_", followed by the HTTP method (for example, `SP_ALLLOW_GET`).

-If both commandline parameter and environment variable is configured for a particular HTTP method, the environment variable is ignored.
+If both commandline parameter and environment variable are configured for a particular HTTP method, the environment variable is ignored.

 Use Go's regexp syntax to create the patterns for these parameters.
 To avoid insecure configurations, the characters ^ at the beginning and $ at the end of the string are automatically added.
 Note: invalid regexp results in program termination.